-The following table sets forth the Firm's market risk-based capital and risk-weighted assets at March 31, 2013, related to the new market risk measures.
-These new risk measures are discussed in detail in Regulatory market risk capital models, on the pages of this Pillar 3 report indicated in the table.
+The following table sets forth the Firm's market risk-based capital and risk-weighted assets at June 30, 2013, in accordance with the market risk measures.
+These market risk measures are discussed in detail in the "Regulatory market risk capital models" section, on the pages 3-8 of this Pillar 3 report as indicated in the table.